Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Introduction

-We call a function $f(x)$ Lipschitz continuous if for all $x$ in the function's domain, there exists some positive, finite constant $L_x$ such that $\|f(y) - f(z)\| \leq L_{x}\|y - z\|$ for all $y$ and $z$ in a neighborhood of $x.$ Technically, such a function is \emph{locally Lipschitz everywhere}.
-However, as we only use this concept to guarantee the existence of solutions to differential equations, omitting such qualifiers causes no ambiguity.

 We denote by $\E[X]$ the expectation of a random variable $X.$ Note that when the measure of the expectation is clear from context, we omit it.
-When necessary, we explicitly include it as a subscript of the operator, i.e. $\E_{\mu}[X]$ is the expectation of $X$ with respect to the measure $\mu.$ Likewise, when clear from context, we omit the initial condition $X(0)$ of a stochastic process.
-When necessary, we explicitly include it as a part of the expectation's conditioning, i.e. $\E[X(t)| X(0)],$ or a bracketed superscript of the operator, i.e. $\E^{[X(0)]} [X_t],$ depending on available space. \oprocend
+When necessary, we explicitly include it as a subscript of the operator, i.e. $\E_{\mu}[X]$ is the expectation of $X$ with respect to the measure $\mu.$ When clear from context, we omit the initial condition $X(0)$ of a stochastic process. \oprocend